Pleas to Aristaeus

 into her shivering heart

-as she breathes clouded time
+as she breathes into barren air

-Seed her waiting droplets.
+Seed her waiting droplet.

 Join the sulking salt